 Feeling lost trying to manage your money is terrible.
 For many, budgeting carries a steep learning curve that turns would-be budgeters off.
 You think you’ll never save enough, it’ll require too much of your time, and you never seem to know what to track or categorize.

 In this Mint review, I’ll examine how this budgeting app can help manage your money.
 I looked at some of its notable features, including how it works, bill tracking, credit score, and more.

 Be sure to read through to the end to decide if Mint is right for you.
 I’ll also address concerns regarding its safety, alternatives, and what it does with your data.

 What Is Mint?

-Mint is a free, personal finance tool that syncs all of your credit cards, bank accounts, and investment accounts under one roof.
-It’s brought to you by Intuit (owners of QuickBooks and TurboTax).
+Mint is a free, online personal finance app that syncs all of your credit cards, bank accounts, and investment accounts.

 - Fortune 100 Best Companies to Work

 Intuit has grown to over $6 billion in revenue, while the Mint app has over 20 million users.